 At the first EU Youth Conference of each cycle, youth representatives and policymakers agree on a guiding framework for the national consultations organised in each country.

 The first conference of the current cycle was organised by the Netherlands.

 At the second conference, the outcomes of the national consultations are debated and Joint Recommendations, aimed at increasing the participation of youth people in politics, are endorsed.

 The next conference will be held in Slovakia.

 At the third and final conference of the cycle, the recommendations are debated by Youth Ministers from national governments, before being endorsed.

-The final recommendations will be reflected in a Council Resolution addressd to European institutions and national authorities, to be endorsed by youth ministers at the end of the 18 month cycle.
+The final recommendations form the basis of a Council Resolution addressed to European institutions and national authorities, to be endorsed by youth ministers at the end of the 18-month cycle.

-The Structured Dialogue is implemented at EU level through a European Steering Committee (renewed for every 18-month working cycle) comprising:
+Structured Dialogue is governed at EU level through a European Steering Committee (renewed for every 18-month working cycle) comprising: